Questions? Call0808 196 1942orMessage us

 Common signs of PCOS

-Most women who experience PCOS may display various symptoms including irregular or absent menstrual periods, difficulty conceiving, bloating, weight gain, oily skin, acne, thinning hair, hair loss from the head or excessive hair growth on the face, chest, back or buttocks.
+Most women who experience this condition may display various symptoms, including irregular or absent menstrual periods, difficulty conceiving, bloating, weight gain, oily skin, acne, thinning hair, hair loss from the head or excessive hair growth on the face, chest, back or buttocks.

 Less common signs of PCOS

-In more severe cases of PCOS you may experience an increased chance of developing high blood pressure and high cholesterol, type 2 diabetes, mood changes and anxiety.
+In more severe cases, you may experience an increased chance of developing high blood pressure and high cholesterol, type 2 diabetes, mood changes and anxiety.
 Overweight women may also develop sleep apnoea.

 Although rare, individuals with a history of absent or very irregular periods have a higher-than-average risk of developing endometrial cancer.